 Ways to Contribute

 There are three ways you can make an additional contribution to your WRS account:

 - Make an e-Payment.

 - Send a check or money order directly to ETF along with the Additional Contributions Remittance (ET-2545) form.

-- Arrange a payroll deduction with your employer.
+- Arrange a payroll deduction with your employer if available.

-If you have money in the Variable Fund, 50% of your additional contributions will be put in your Variable Fund account.
+If you participate in the Variable Trust Fund, 50% of your additional contributions will be put in your Variable Fund account.

 Instructions for e-Payment